David Suh, MD

 Dr. Suh is a member of the American Society of Therapeutic Radiology and Oncology and the American College of Radiology.
 He has presented on radiation therapy for prostate, esophageal and colorectal cancer at national and regional conferences and meetings and has been published in various clinical journals.

 Dr. Suh treasures time with his wife (who is a pediatrician) and their young daughter and son.
-In addition to his time with his family, his current passion is music, especially leading worship at church.
+In addition to his time with his family, his current passion is serving people at his local church.
 He has played multiple instruments in concert orchestras and has been in a classic rock band.
-He also enjoys the visual arts and minored in art as an undergraduate.
-Lastly, Dr. Suh enjoys spending time outdoors skiing, hiking and cycling.